What is the DOS OS

 Microsoft created the original version in 1981 for IBM and was called PC-DOS.
 Microsoft then ported and sold the system to IBM-PC compatible computers manufactured by others than IBM under the name of the Microsoft Disk Operating System (MS-DOS).

-Initially, MS-DOS was intended to be an operating system that could work on any processor family of 8086.
-Each computer had to have its own hardware configuration and version of MS-DOS.
+• Initially, each computer had to have its own hardware configuration and version of MS-DOS.

 Moreover, the dependence of IBM compatible hardware caused major problems for the industry when the original design was changed.
 For example, the original design could not support more than 640 KB of RAM.
 Manufacturers have begun to develop complicated schemes for accessing additional memory.
 This would not have been a limitation if the original idea of MS-DOS interfacing with the hardware had not suffered.